Halszka Osmólska

-Halszka Osmólska (September 15, 1930 – March 31, 2008) was a Polish paleontologist who had specialized in Mongolian dinosaurs.
+Halszka Osmólska (15 September 1930 – 31 March 2008) was a Polish paleontologist who had specialised in Mongolian dinosaurs.

 Early life, family and education

 Osmólska was born in 1930 in Poznań.
 In 1949, she began to study biology at Faculty of Biology and Earth Sciences of the University of Poznań.
 Thereafter, she studied at the University of Warsaw, graduating in 1955.

 Career

 Osmólska worked at the Institute of Paleobiology of the Polish Academy of Sciences (PAN).
 Between 1983 and 1988, she served as the institute's director.

 She was a member of the Polish–Mongolian expeditions to the Gobi Desert (1963–1965, 1967–1971), and she described many finds from these rocks, often with Teresa Maryańska.